Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Fingerprint propagation

-Using the 3-way classifier trained on the original RefinedWeb, DCLM-Baseline, and FineWeb-Edu data (as described in Section~\ref{sec:main_experiments}), we classify the generated data.
+Using the three-way classifier trained on the original RefinedWeb, DCLM-Baseline, and FineWeb-Edu data (as described in Sec.~\ref{sec:main_experiments}), we classify the generated data.
 The classifier achieves 89.15\% accuracy on the generated data, only 0.61\% less than the accuracy on the original data (89.76\% as in Table \ref{tab:main_results}).

-This indicates that the unique biases and fingerprints inherent in pretraining datasets propagate through training, and can be measured surprisingly well from the outputs of models trained on those datasets.
+This indicates that the unique fingerprints inherent in pretraining datasets propagate through training, and can be measured surprisingly well from the outputs of models trained on those datasets.